hanami/hanami/CONTRIBUTING.md

 ### Reporting issues

 - Check [GitHub issues](https://github.com/issues?q=org%3Ahanami+is%3Aopen+is%3Aissue) to see if your issue has already been reported.
-- If you don't find an open issue, create a new one, either in [hanami/hanami](https://github.com/hanami/hanami/issues) or the [relevant repo](https://github.com/hanami).
+- If you don’t find an open issue, create a new one, either in [hanami/hanami](https://github.com/hanami/hanami/issues) or the [relevant repo](https://github.com/hanami).
   - Include a clear title and description.
   - Add as much relevant information as possible (such as your Hanami version,`Gemfile.lock`, Ruby version, OS, as well as code samples, error messages or stack traces).
   - Include steps or code to reproduce the issue.